Dragoncrown 5E Rogue (WiP)

 You have practiced flashy ways to use your Sneak Attack.
 The following effects are now among your Cunning Strike options.

-Goad (Cost: 1d6).
-The target must succeed on a Wisdom saving throw, or until the end of its next turn, the target has Disadvantage on attack rolls against targets other than you and can’t make Opportunity Attacks against targets other than you.
+- Flustering Barb (Cost: 1d6).
+Until the end of your next turn, the target has Disadvantage on attack rolls against targets other than you and can’t make Opportunity Attacks against targets other than you.

-Your dueling instincts are honed to exploit any opening.
-As a reaction when a creature within 5 feet of you misses you with an attack, you can make a melee weapon attack against that creature.
+Your instincts are honed to exploit any opening.
+As a Reaction when a creature within 5 feet misses you with an attack, you can make a melee weapon attack against that creature.

-You have practiced new ways to use your Sneak Attack.
+You have practiced bold ways to use your Sneak Attack.
 The following effects are now among your Cunning Strike options.

-Parrying Stance (Cost: 2d6).
-Until the start of your next turn, you gain a bonus to your AC equal to half your proficiency bonus.
+- Gallant Parry (Cost: 2d6).
+Until the start of your next turn, you gain a bonus to your AC equal to 1 plus the number of enemies within 5 feet of you.

 On the Improvise Action